Shelley Long: Early roles (1977–1982)

-Cheers
+Cheers (1982–1987)

 Although she had already been in feature films, Long became famous for her role in the long-running television sitcom Cheers as the character Diane Chambers, who has a tempestuous on-and-off relationship with Sam Malone.
 The show was slow to capture an audience but eventually became one of the more popular on the air.
 Amid some controversy, Long left Cheers after season five in 1987.

 In the Cheers biography documentary, co-star Ted Danson admitted there was tension between them but "never at a personal level and always at a work level" due to their different modes of working.
 He also stated that Long was much more similar to her TV character than she might have liked to admit, but also said that her performances often "carried the show."
 Long said in later interviews that it did not occur to her, when deciding to leave, that she was going to "sabotage a show" and she felt confident that the rest of the cast could continue without her.

-In a 2003 interview with Graham Norton, Long said she left for a variety of reasons, the most important of which was her desire to spend more time with her toddler daughter.
+In a 2003 interview with Graham Norton, Long said she left for a variety of reasons, the most important of which was her desire to spend more time with her daughter.
 In a 2007 interview on Australian television, Long said Danson was "a delight to work with" and talked of her love for co-star Nicholas Colasanto ("Coach"), who was "one of my closest friends on set".
 She said she left the show because she "didn't want to keep doing the same episode over and over again and the same story.
 I didn't want it to become old and stale."
 She went on to say that "working at Cheers was a dream come true...it was one of the most satisfying experiences of my life.
 So, yes, I missed it, but I never regretted that decision."

 Film

-While appearing on Cheers Long continued to star in motion pictures.
+While appearing on Cheers, Long continued to appear in motion pictures.
 In 1984, she was nominated for a Best Leading Actress Golden Globe for her performance in Irreconcilable Differences.
-She starred in a series of comedies, such as The Money Pit, Outrageous Fortune, and Hello Again.
-She was also offered lead roles in Working Girl, Jumpin' Jack Flash, and My Stepmother Is an Alien but did not accept those roles.
+She also starred in the comedies The Money Pit and Outrageous Fortune.
+She was offered lead roles in Working Girl, Jumpin' Jack Flash, and My Stepmother Is an Alien but did not accept them.

 On August 12, 1986, Long signed a production agreement with The Walt Disney Studios through Itsbinso Long Inc. to produce three films for the Walt Disney Pictures and Touchstone Films labels.